PomsGarlu/web-game/FE/readme.md

 # Setup

 The program consists of two parts the backend and the the front end.
-The backend is responsible for syncronizing data between players and keeping track of the
+The backend is responsible for synchronizing data between players and keeping track of the

 ## Backend setup

-- navigate to the folder named BE.
+1) navigate to the folder named BE.
-- run: $ npm install
+2) run: $ npm install

 ## Front end setup

-- navigate to the folder named FE.
+1) navigate to the folder named FE.
-- run: $ npm install
+2) run: $ npm install

 ## Launch

 To start the backend server

-- navigate to the folder named BE. run $node index.js in the terminal,
+ 1) navigate to the folder named BE.
+ 2) run $node index.js in the terminal,

 To start the frontend server
-- navigate to the folder named FE.
+ 1) navigate to the folder named FE.
-- run $node server.js in the FE folder
+ 2) run $node server.js in the FE folder

 the game will be running on localhost:/3000/